 - Determine your proper funding

 Plans can have a flexible design.
 In fact, you can do a prior service adjustment in year one to get the initial funding higher.
 You also can set up a plan to allow for a first year flat dollar amount.
 Then in subsequent years it can vary depending on your W2 compensation and other factors.

 - Sign the plan document

 Your administrator will draft the plan document for you.
 They can also customize it based on your business requirements and the number of employees you have.
 Make sure you review it with your CPA and financial advisor to ensure it meets your funding requirements.

 - Determine who will be your custodian

 You will be the trustee of your own plan, so you can manage your own investments.
 But you still will need to locate an investment custodian so you can pick your investments based on the plan profile.
 The best plans can be used with a variety of custodians, so do your due diligence.

 - Fund the plan by the deadline

 Thankfully, you have plenty of time to get your plan funded.
 Remember to allow yourself time to set up the plan, schedule an onboarding call, and get it funded by the date you file your tax return.
+Also, don’t forget that a 401k plan must be set up by the end of the plan year.
 Don’t miss the deadline!